atk4/docs/application/hooks.md

 If you're not familiar with this pattern, here's the basic idea...

 First, an object offers a "spot" where you can register callback code.
-So in Model_Table, for example, you'll find:
+So in `Model_Table`, for example, you'll find:

      function save(){
+        $this->hook('beforeSave');

         ...

-        $this->hook('beforeSave');
     }

-Then in your Form you might have:
+Then in **your code** you might have:

     $model->addHook('beforeSave', function($m){

         $m['card_mask'] = substr($m['card_num'], -4);
     });

-Now when your Model is saved the hook will execute and the code in your callback will be run.

-You could also add a `beforeSave` hook inside a Model that extends Model_Table:
+Model's `save()` method will now automatically call your callback method.
+This technique allows you to add behaviours to the model without overriding methods.
+You can place hook anywhere in your code even inside Model's `init()` method:

     class Model_Customer extends Model_Table {